Long s

 The long s, ſ, also known as the medial s or initial s, is an archaic form of the lowercase letter s, found mostly in works from the late 8th to early 19th centuries.
-It replaced one or both (Note: Depending on whether they appear in the end or middle of a word, respectively.
+It could replace one or both (Note: Depending on whether they appear in the end or middle of a word, respectively.
 Some texts starting from the late 18th century had it exclusively replace the first s, however.
-A more detailed explanation follows below.) of the letter s in a double-s sequence (e.g., "ſinfulneſs" for "sinfulness" and "poſſeſs" or "poſseſs" for "possess", but never "poſſeſſ").
+A more detailed explanation follows below.) of the letter s in a double-s sequence, unless at the end of a word (e.g., "ſinfulneſs" for "sinfulness" and "poſſeſs" or "poſseſs" for "possess", but never "poſſeſſ").
 The modern s letterform is known as the "short", "terminal", or "round" s.

 In typography, the long s is known as a type of swash letter, commonly referred to as a "swash s".
-The long s is the basis of the first half of the grapheme of the German alphabet ligature letter ß, (eszett or scharfes s, 'sharp s').
 As with other letters, the long s may have a variant appearance depending on typeface: ſ, ſ, ſ, ſ.
+In some typefaces, this letter has a very similar appearance to the letter (lowercase F), distinguished only by the width of the crossbar.